-This paper presents a method for efficient simulations of nonlinear, compressible gas dynamics and describes how it may be best utilized to generate visually interesting, plausible animations.
-Many natural phenomena are nonlinear but can often be reasonably approximated through linearization; one example is the linear formulation of elasticity that is commonly used in graphics-targeted simulation.
-The equations of fluid motion are not generally suitable for linearization - waves crashing on the beach, curling smoke, and surging shockwaves all arise from the nonlinear characteristics of the system.
-To solve these highly nonlinear equations in a reasonable amount of time, numerical methods typically discretize simplifications of the true equations that still capture the nonlinearity of the system.
+This paper presents a method for efficient simulations of nonlinear, compressible gas dynamics and how it may be best utilized to generate visually interesting, plausible animations.
+Many natural phenomena are nonlinear but can often be reasonably approximated through linearization; one example is elasticity.
+The equations of fluid motion are not